 The Amsterdam Centre for European Studies aims to become a world-leading interdisciplinary centre of excellence in research, education and public debate on contemporary Europe, the European Union, and its member states.
 ACES has been designated a Research Priority Area by the UvA Faculty of Social and Behavioural Sciences (FMG) and a University Research Priority Area.
 It has also been designated a Jean Monnet Centre of Excellence.

 As an UvA-wide Centre and prospective University Research Priority Area, ACES is a cooperation between the Faculties of Social and Behavioural Sciences, Economics and Business (FEB), Law (FdR) and Humanities (FGw).
 ACES builds on the work of the UvA-VU platform ACCESS EUROPE (the Amsterdam Centre for Contemporary European Studies).

-Director Luca Bertolini presents the Centre for Urban Studies and its research themes in the video below:
+Former director Luca Bertolini presents the Centre for Urban Studies and its research themes in the video below:

 SSGH is organised around one of 15 Research Priority Areas at the University of Amsterdam.
 SSGH builds on a long tradition of multidisciplinary social science research on health and illness.

 AMCIS studies inequalities in (post-) industrialized societies and particularly focuses on the impact of stratifying variables (social origin, education, gender and ethnicity) on three outcome pillars: socioeconomic attainment (concerning outcomes in the domains of education, work, and income), political behaviour and opinions, and living arrangements.

 AISSR researchers have have taken the initiative to constitute a new Interdisciplinary Research Centre to bring together scholars from different disciplines working on gender, sexuality and related issues, especially race and ethnicity.